 const consentListeners = []; window.ConsentListener = (callback) => { consentListeners.push(callback); }; const onConsentChange = (consent) => { consentListeners.forEach((callback) => { callback(consent); }); };

-Discover the Advantages of Our New h Sox2 mRNA
+Discover the advantages of our new h Sox2 mRNA

 h Sox2 mRNA

-Understanding mRNA h Sox2
+1 - Understanding mRNA h Sox2

 What is mRNA h Sox2?

-Our h Sox2 mRNA is a engineered messenger RNA, available at a concentration of 1.0 mg/mL in 1 mM Sodium Citrate, pH 6.4, with a length of 1172 nucleotides.
-It is produced through in vitro transcription, stabilized with a 5' end cap (Cap1), and includes a poly(A) tail at the 3' end.
+Our h Sox2 mRNA is a ready-to-use, stabilized messenger RNA designed to produce high levels of human Sox2 protein.
+It's available at a concentration of 1.0 mg/mL in 1 mM Sodium Citrate, pH 6.4, with a length of 1172 nucleotides.
+Produced through in vitro transcription, it's stabilized with a 5' end cap (Cap1), and includes a poly(A) tail at the 3' end.
 The mRNA sequences are optimized for enhanced stability and performance.
-We offer three variations:

-• MRNA61: 379770 g/mol
+• MRNA61: 379770 g/mol.

-• MRNA62: 383880 g/mol (modified with 5-methoxyuridine, 5moU)
+• MRNA62: 383880 g/mol, modified with 5-methoxyuridine, 5moU.

-• MRNA63: 381825 g/mol (modified with N1-methyl-pseudouridine to reduce innate immune response)
+• MRNA63: 381825 g/mol, modified with N1-methyl-pseudouridine to reduce innate immune response.

 h Sox2 mRNA